newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 ---
-layout: "newrelic"
+layout: 'newrelic'
-page_title: "Provider: New Relic"
+page_title: 'Provider: New Relic'
-sidebar_current: "docs-newrelic-index"
+sidebar_current: 'docs-newrelic-index'
 description: |-
   New Relic offers a performance management solution enabling developers to diagnose and fix application performance problems in real time.